aurora-opensource/au/docs/howto/interop/index.md

 # Inter-library Interoperation

-This guide explains how use Au's [corresponding quantity machinery](../../reference/corresponding_quantity.md) to set up minimum-friction interoperation between Au and some other C++ units library.
+This guide explains how to use Au's [corresponding quantity machinery](../../reference/corresponding_quantity.md) to set up minimum-friction interoperation between Au and some other C++ units library.
 The main use case is for migrating either to or from Au.
 Once you set this up, you will be able to pass Au's quantity types to APIs expecting equivalent